 • Volatility modelling using high-frequency data; in particular duration and intensity methods as well as realized volatility measures (univariate and multivariate approaches)

 • Modelling and Information content of High-Frequency News Data

 The PhD candidate will have access to extensive high-frequency databases, econometric and statistical software packages as well as sophisticated computing resources.

 The successful candidate will automatically be enrolled into the department's 4 year PhD programme in Accounting and Finance.
 The admission criteria are:

-• Applicants are normally expected to hold a relevant Masters degree in accounting, finance or a related subject area.
-We will usually require distinction-level performance, both overall and for the dissertation element.
+• Applicants are normally expected to hold a relevant Master's degree in finance (with a substantial quantitative component), Master (MSci or MSc) in Mathematics, Statistics or in a related quantitative/econometric cognate subject area.

 Some or all of the PhD opportunities in this programme have funding attached.
 Applications for this programme are welcome from suitably qualified candidates worldwide.
 Funding may only be available to a limited set of nationalities and you should read the full programme details for further information.